Alpha-Blend-Interactive/docs/docs/cck/components/aas-trigger.md

 X/Y/Z Size of your area.

 ##### Area Offset
-X/Y/Z Offset from the GameObject center location.
+X/Y/Z Offset from the game object center location.

 ##### Setting Name
 Parameter name of the setting to be modified.